agile-hw/hw2/README.md

 > ```
 >   clear > loadKey > loadAndEncrypt > decrypt
 > ```
-> For example, any time `clear` is seen, flush the contents and go to the `empty` state`.
+> For example, any time `clear` is seen, flush the contents and go to the `empty` state.
 If none of the transition conditions are satisfied, remain in the present state.

-> You may use the tester (after filling it in) located in `src/test/scala/hw2/XORCipherTestSuite.scala` to drive your development.
+> We recommend using the tester (after filling it in) located in `src/test/scala/hw2/XORCipherTestSuite.scala` to drive your development.